G. H. Raisoni College of Engineering Nagpur: Rankings

 It was ranked under the Platinum category for Best Industry linked institution by AICTE-CII Surveys of 2015, 2016, 2017, and 2018.

-GHRCE has been accredited with "A" Grade in 2012 and re-accredited with "A+" grade in 2017 by NAAC.
+GHRCE has been re-accredited with "A" Grade in 2012 by National Assessment and Accreditation Council (NAAC) and re-accredited with "A+" grade in 2017 by NAAC.

 Currently, all seven undergraduate programs are NBA accredited under Tier-I (Washington Accord).